Update: We remodeled our skoolie after several months to accommodate our needs better. To see the updated floor plan, check out this post!

-We put the kids’ bunk right behind the driver seat.
+We put the kids’ bunk right behind the driver’s seat.
 Since the fridge was the same height, it backed right up to it, separated from the rest of the kitchen.

-Across from the bunk bed is the couch and the other half of the kitchen (an “L” shape counter with a breakfast bar).
+Across from the bunk bed are the couch and the other half of the kitchen (an “L” shape counter with a breakfast bar).